wtyuan96/dotvim/README.md

 * Install coc extensions by running `CocUpdate` command in vim.

 * Sometimes we need to update `vimrc` according to [Example vim configuration](https://github.com/neoclide/coc.nvim#example-vim-configuration) of `coc.nvim`.

+* Maybe you should install `jedi-language-server` by `pip install -U jedi-language-server`.